Call Us

 Even when drinking a glass or two of wine or a pint of beer, you may notice the short-term effects of alcohol.
 Along with reduced tension and lowered inhibitions, you may have a problem concentrating while your reflexes and reaction time may slow down.

-When drinking a high amount of alcohol over a short space of time, this can stimulate a series of unwanted short-term side effects.
+When drinking a high amount of alcohol over a short space of time, this can stimulate a series of short-term side effects.

 Short-term effects of alcohol are: